qwertie/LLLPG-Samples/README.md

 - Calculator demo (produces [Loyc trees](https://github.com/qwertie/LoycCore/wiki/Loyc-trees))
 - Enhanced C# parser

 LLLPG is Linux-compatible.
-For those without Visual Studio, you may find the built-in editor in LeMP.exe handy.
-For those _with_ Visual Studio, you'll want to register the custom tool by running LoycFileGeneratorForVs.exe, and install syntax highlighting by running LoycSyntaxForVs.vsix.
+For those without Visual Studio, you may find the built-in editor in LLLPG/LeMP.exe handy (to learn more about LeMP, [read this](http://www.codeproject.com/Articles/995264/Avoid-tedious-coding-with-LeMP-Part)).
+For those _with_ Visual Studio, you'll want to register the custom tool by running LLLPG/LoycFileGeneratorForVs.exe, and install syntax highlighting by running LLLPG/LoycSyntaxForVs.vsix.
 All demo projects were made for Visual Studio 2010 or later.